 Paul Farrell, CBS: "Where does Fama invest his retirement money?
 'In index funds.
 Mostly the Wilshire 5000.' "

-Rick Ferri, Forbes columnist, author, adviser: "The older I get, the more I believe the 3-fund portfolio is an excellent choice for most people.
+Rick Ferri, Forbes columnist, financial author, adviser: "The older I get, the more I believe the 3-fund portfolio is an excellent choice for most people.
 It's simple, cheap, easy to maintain, and has no tracking error that would cause emotional abandonment to the strategy."

 Alan Greenspan, former Chairman of the Federal Reserve: "Prices in the marketplace are by definition the right price."

-Mark Hebner, author, adviser: “A diversified portfolio which captures the right blend of market indexes reaps the benefit of carrying the systematic risk of the entire market while minimizing exposure to the unsystematic and concentrated risk associated with individual stocks and bonds, countries, industries, or sectors.”
+Mark Hebner, financial author, adviser: “A diversified portfolio which captures the right blend of market indexes reaps the benefit of carrying the systematic risk of the entire market while minimizing exposure to the unsystematic and concentrated risk associated with individual stocks and bonds, countries, industries, or sectors.”

 Hulbert Financial Digest: "Buying and holding a broad-market index fund remains the best course of action for most investors."

-Sheldon Jacobs, author of No-Load Fund Investing: "The best index fund for almost everyone is the Total Stock Market Index Fund.--The fund can only go wrong if the market goes down and never comes back again, which is not going to happen."
+Sheldon Jacobs, financial author of No-Load Fund Investing: "The best index fund for almost everyone is the Total Stock Market Index Fund.--The fund can only go wrong if the market goes down and never comes back again, which is not going to happen."

 Kiplinger's Retirement Report: "You'll beat most investors with just three funds that cover the vast majority of global stock and bond markets: Vanguard Total Stock Market; Vanguard Total International Stock Index and Vanguard Total Bond Market Index."

 Lawrence Kudlow, CNBC: "I like the concept of the Wilshire 5000, which essentially gives you a piece of the rock of all actively traded companies."